kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 demonstrates that an opensource Entra ID alternative is viable.

-With a viable opensource replacement available, this may allow regulatory pressure to be exerted on Microsoft to allow open Windows to use third party Entra ID compatible services.
+With a viable opensource replacement available, this may allow regulatory pressure to be exerted on Microsoft to allow Windows to use third party Entra ID compatible services.

 This is important as today Windows is coded to only support Microsofts EntraID services.
 This limits Windows authentication options for users to EntraID or on prem ADDC.